 logo

 Roberta Pasini

-Roberta is Mnemonic’s Finance & Administration Manager.
-With more than 10 years of experience as project and programme manager in the field of development and cooperation, Roberta previously worked as project manager for MiCT, country representative of No Peace Without Justice in Gaziantep, Turkey, and local project manager at the Italian Cooperation in Jerusalem.
+Roberta is Mnemonic’s Admin & Finance Manager.
+With more than 15 years of experience as project and programme manager in the field of development and cooperation, Roberta previously worked as project manager for MiCT, country representative of No Peace Without Justice in Gaziantep, Turkey, and local project manager at the Italian Cooperation in Jerusalem.
 Roberta has a Masters degree in Cultures, Institutions and Languages of the Mediterranean area from Ca’ Foscari University, Venice.
 Roberta is also part of the SyriaUntold media project.

+logo